jik18001/CTngV3/Readme.md

    ```

 # Results
 We present the results with EEA version with different choice of K (number of data shards), K = f+1 is the results we included in our initial submission to NDSS' 2026 and we later changed to K = floor (n/2) due to its better overall performance.
+Note that the default version was not modified; thus, the green line in both graphs represents the same data.
+Any apparent difference is only due to the scaling of the *y*-axis.

 ###  K = f + 1
 Results were obtained by Damon James from the University of Connecticut using CTngV3 repository with Commit ID: